netsatan/specipy/README.md

 d.make_diagrams()
 ```

 This will create all the diagrams for all the files that contain Python classes right in your working dir.
+You can, of
+course, provide the directory in `make_diagrams` to have the output file wherever you wish.

 ### In-place diagram generation
 If you want to generate diagram in-place, for a single file, you can just load its context into a string and